Spelling Bee

 Why Use a Solver?

-A solver tool isn't about cheating — it's about learning.
-Many players use solvers after they've finished their own attempt to see which words they missed.
-The most commonly overlooked words tend to be longer entries, words with repeated letters, and words that start with less common letter combinations.
-Running your letter set through a solver shows you the full landscape of possible words, including ones you might never have considered.
+Many players use solvers after finishing their own attempt to see which words they missed.
+The most commonly overlooked words tend to be longer entries, words with repeated letters, and words that start with uncommon letter combinations.
+Running your letters through a solver shows the full landscape of possible words.

-Some players use the solver as a hint system, checking pangram counts or total word counts without revealing the actual words.
-This gives you a sense of how much you've found versus how much is out there, which helps you decide whether to keep searching or call it a day.
+Some players use the solver as a hint system, checking pangram counts without revealing the actual words.
 Our Autofill feature makes this especially easy — one click loads today's letters, and you can see the total word and pangram counts immediately.

 Strategies for Finding More Words